mjackson/ember-firebase/README.md

 ### Firebase.List

 `Firebase.List` is an `Ember.ArrayProxy` subclass that lets you store array-like data at a Firebase location.
-Use it anywhere you would normally use an `Ember.Array`.
+Use it anywhere you would normally use an `Ember.Array` (e.g. as the `content` of an `Ember.ArrayController`).

 When you create a new `Firebase.List`, you need to give it a `ref` property that it will use to sync with Firebase.
 Note: You can also use a [query](https://www.firebase.com/docs/javascript/query/index.html) here, e.g. to limit the number of items in the list.